lucdar/laclark.me/content/about.md

 abstraction to ponder.

 I definitely leaned into my computer science coursework more than Music, but I don't regret my music major.
-It was refreshing to be studying two subjects that were quiet different, and I think it helped me become more well-rounded as a person.
+It was refreshing to be studying two subjects that were quite different, and I think it helped me become more well-rounded as a person.

 # Hobbies